abigezunt/blog_practice/class_notes/week_01/intro_ruby_conditionals_looping.md

 ***LOOPS***
 - control structure. intended to repeat over something
-- 'while' loop: does thing while a condition is true `# This is an infinite loop         /n while true                          /n puts "do this thing forever"    /n
+- `while` loop: does thing while a condition is true `# This is an infinite loop         /n while true                          /n puts "do this thing forever"    /n